panacloud/bootcamp-2021/README.md

 [Learning Serverless with CDK Repo](https://github.com/panacloud-modern-global-apps/full-stack-serverless-cdk)

-## Part 2: Serverless Machine Learning with AWS CDK
+### Part 2: Serverless Machine Learning with AWS CDK

 [AI as a Service: Serverless machine learning with AWS](https://www.manning.com/books/ai-as-a-service)

-We will be using the AI as a Service Textbook and inhancing all the examples and code using CDK.
+We will be using the AI as a Service Textbook and enhancing all the examples and code using CDK.

-## Part 3: Building Multi-Tenant SaaS APIs using Panacloud Serverless SaaS Tech
+### Part 3: Building Multi-Tenant SaaS APIs using Panacloud Serverless SaaS Tech

-## Part 4: AIoT and Edge Computing
+### Part 4: AIoT and Edge Computing

 [Getting started with AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html)